 On 6th July 2020 Alessandro Rosina presented the policy paper "NEETs in Italy.
 Data, experiences and recommendations for effective activation policies".

-Alessandro Rosina, Professor of demography and social statistics at the Catholic University of the Sacred Heart in Milan and national expert, will present research and recommendations for activation initiatives aimed at young NEETs.
+Alessandro Rosina, Professor of demography and social statistics at the Catholic University of the Sacred Heart in Milan and national expert, presented research and recommendations for activation initiatives aimed at young NEETs.

-Together with Sebastiano Leo (Councillor for Labour, Education and Training in the Apulia Region) and the NOVA Consortium for Social Innovation, StartNet is pleased to invite institutions as well as regional and national policy makers and youth employment experts, with an eye to the upcoming 2021-2027 European Social Fund plan.
+Participants included Sebastiano Leo (Councillor for Labour, Education and Training in the Apulia Region) and the NOVA Consortium for Social Innovation, regional and national policy makers and youth employment experts.

 Young people in the NEET condition (Not in Education, Employment, Training) are defined as men and women between the ages of 15 and 34 who are not in education, vocational training or employment.